 Cash and cash equivalents are considered to be cash and short-term investments with original maturities of three months or less when purchased.
-The City's cash and cash equivalents include cash on hand, demand deposits, investments in money market funds and investments with the Local Government Surplus Funds Trust Fund administered by the State Board of Administration.
+The City's cash and cash equivalents include cash on hand, demand deposits, and investments in money market funds.
+The City's investments include certificates of deposit and investments with the Local Government Surplus Funds Trust Fund administered by the State Board of Administration.